-Medium sized wildcat (18-21kg on average).
+Lynx are medium sized wildcats (18-21kg on average).
 Relative to its short body size, their legs are long and powerful with large, furred, “snowshoe” paws.
-Tail is also short with an all-black tip.
+Their tail is also short with an all-black tip.
 The coat is very thick in the winter, reduced to being very short in the winter; quite an extreme seasonal transformation.
 Coat colour ranges from red to brown, with occasional grey or silver individuals.

 Coat pattern can vary greatly, but almost all have a degree of dark spotting or patterns, even stretching onto the head and neck area.
 The underside fur is much paler (including the neck and chin).

 Around the head, they have a prominent grey or white ruff framing their face, and their ears have the characteristic black tufts on the top, a key identifying feature of this species which helps with hearing.
 The Eurasian lynx is the largest species of lynx.

 Theron and Lorcan are brothers from the same litter.
 It is easy to tell them apart; Lorcan has sandy coloured fur and Theron has spotted fur.
 The name Lorcan means ‘little fierce one’ and the name Theron means ‘hunter’ and ‘untamed’!
 The fallen tree in their enclosure creates a great environment for the pair.
 They will tuck themselves away in crevices under the trunk or amongst the roots when they don’t wish to be seen and will lounge out on top of the tree, even up onto the highest arch when they want to survey their surroundings.

 Read on to learn more about the behaviours and characteristics of lynx.

 Like most cat species, lynx are solitary and very secretive.
 Lynx are nocturnal or crepuscular, normally sleeping during the day.